SpencerMonger/LRtrader/Architecture.md

-# Newstrader Architecture Guide
+# LRtrader Architecture Guide

 ## Overview

-Newstrader is a sophisticated algorithmic trading system built for Interactive Brokers (IBKR) that executes trades based on multiple signal sources including machine learning predictions and news alerts.
+LRtrader is a sophisticated algorithmic trading system built for Interactive Brokers (IBKR) that executes trades based on multiple signal sources including machine learning predictions and news alerts.
 The system is designed for high-frequency, multi-ticker trading with robust risk management and position tracking.

 ## Core Architecture